scotcoin/czarparty/README.md

 ## Assets

-All assets except BTC and XCP have the following properties:
+All assets except CZR and XZR have the following properties:

 * Asset name
 * Asset ID